voxpupuli/puppet-wildfly/README.md

 ### Setup Requirements

 This module requires a JVM ( should already be there ).
-Just need to be extracted somewhere, no need to update-alternatives, set PATH or anything else, but it works just fine if you do so.
+Just need to be extracted somewhere, no need to update-alternatives, set PATH or anything else, but it also works if you choose to do so.

-Three gems are bundled with this module: `treetop` (parsing JBoss-CLI commands), `polyglot` (treetop's requirement) and `net-http-digest_auth` (Management API communication).
+Three gems are bundled with this module: `treetop` (parsing JBoss-CLI commands), `polyglot` (treetop's requirement) and `net-http-digest_auth` (Management API authentication).

 Acceptance tests works with **puppetlabs/java** in both CentOS and Debian.